 Henry Greenspan is an oral historian, playwright, and social & clinical psychologist whose teaching and writing has primarily focused on the Holocaust and genocide.
 He began interviewing Holocaust survivors in the 1970s – before most such projects began – and he continues to meet with some of the same survivors today.
 Thus, unlike most “testimony” or “oral history” projects, Greenspan’s focus has been the process of retelling such experiences over the course of many years of sustained conversation.

+In 2011, Greenspan co-led the Hess seminar for Professors of Holocaust Courses at the Center for Advanced Holocaust Studies of the United States Holocaust Memorial Museum.
 In 2012, he was the Fulbright Visting Research Chair at Concordia University in Montreal, working on a large project on refugees from genocide and political violence who found their way to Canada.His play, REMNANTS, has been peformed at more than 300 venues worldwide.

 Greenspan’s wider interests include moral choice within extreme contexts like war and genocide as well as in more everyday situations, especially the workplace.
 More particularly, he is interested in moral choice in the context of corporations; most specifically, within the pharmaceutical industry.
 He is the founder of Justice in Michigan, a non-partisan group of social scientists, policy analysts, and physicans concerned with legal rights and health policy.